wp-plugins/responsive-testimonials/readme.txt

 License: GPL2
 License URI: http://www.gnu.org/licenses/gpl.html

 A responsive, clean and easy way to display testimonials.
-Create testimonials, add authors and their jobs and copy-paste the shortcode into any post/page.
+Create testimonials, add authors and their jobs and copy-paste the shortcode into any page.

 == Description ==
 This plugin adds a “Testimonials” section to the admin panel which allows you to display your references/testimonials on your website the easy way.
 You can quickly add your testimonials with their authors, jobs and pictures.
 When done, simply re-order them at anytime and display them anywhere with a simple shortcode.
 What you see is what you get, and it’s totally free.